Vahbbiz Dorabjee

 Vahbbiz Dorabjee is an Indian television actress and model.

 Career

-Vahbiz Dorabjee made her television debut with the television serial Pyaar Kii Ye Ek Kahaani, playing the role of Panchi Dobriyal. from 18 October 2010 to 15 December 2011.
-In 2013 she played the role of Alak in the television series Saraswatichandra.
-She has won an award for the best supporting role in 2011 for Pyaar Kii Ye Ek Kahaani.
-She was part of the television series Bahu Hamari Rajni Kant, where she played the role of Maggie Kant.
+Vahbiz Dorabjee made her television debut with the television serial Pyaar Kii Ye Ek Kahaani, playing the role of Panchi Dobriyal from 18 October 2010 to 15 December 2011.
+In 2013, she played the role of Alak in the television series Saraswatichandra.
+She received an award for Best Supporting Role in 2011 for Pyaar Kii Ye Ek Kahaani.
+Dorabjee was also part of the television series Bahu Hamari Rajni Kant, where she played the role of Maggie Kant.

 Personal life

-She was born in Pune, Maharashtra into a Parsi family.
-Her father name is Jehangir Dorabjee and mother name is Firoza Dorabjee.
-They are known entrepreneurs of Pune.
+She was born in Pune, Maharashtra, into a Parsi family.
+Her father's name is Jehangir Dorabjee, and mother's name is Firoza Dorabjee.
+They are well-known entrepreneurs of Pune.

 In 2013, Dorabjee married her Pyaar Kii Ye Ek Kahaani co-star Vivian Dsena.